theovincent/slimDQN/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Welcome to **slimRL** - a gateway to mastering Deep Q-Network (DQN) and Fitted Q Iteration (FQI) algorithms in Reinforcement Learning!🎉 Whether you're a researcher, student, or just curious about RL, slimRL provides a clear, concise, and customizable path to understanding and implementing these powerful algorithms.
+Welcome to **`slimRL`** - a gateway to mastering Deep Q-Network (DQN) and Fitted Q Iteration (FQI) algorithms in Reinforcement Learning!🎉 Whether you're a researcher, student, or just curious about RL, `slimRL` provides a clear, concise, and customizable path to understanding and implementing these powerful algorithms.
 The simplicity of the implementation allows you to tailor the experimental setup to your requirements.

 ### 🚀 Key advantages
 ✅ Learn the essentials without the clutter 🧹\
 ✅ Easily modifiable to implement new research ideas in Online and Offline RL 💬\
-✅ Allows quick tailoring for conference reviews and rebuttals ✂️\
+✅ Allows quick tailoring for reviews and rebuttals ✂️\
 ✅ Smooth transfer from theory to practice for RL learners ➡️\
-✅ Easy to use with [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) and custom environments 🏋️‍♂️\
+✅ Easy to use with [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) and custom environments 🏋️‍♂️ ✅ Get comprehensive insights for LunarLander and CarOnHill. 📊

 Let's dive in!